mdda/2014-07_Singapore-Maritime-Hackathon/backend/README.md

 pip install requests   # For requests to other services pip install pyaml      # For config reading pip install pyjade     # See : http://jade-lang.com/

+# or, in one line:
+pip install Flask Flask-SQLAlchemy py-bcrypt requests pyaml pyjade

 ```

 Needed for MySQL